 - With a better focus on these other characters, too, this makes Bruno’s Mother and Father more likeable, which can be seen as both a good and a bad thing.
 It’s certainly a positive to see the emotional side of Bruno’s mother, and there’s no harm in liking her character, but with the adaptation making Father more approachable and even sympathetic, this can also be seen as a flaw.
 Then again, casting Harry Potter‘s Lupin in the role was always going to have that likeable effect, as brilliant as Thewlis is.

-- Whilst Mother is more likeable in the film, there is a fundamental reason as for why we don’t see so much of this emotional side to her character in the book.
-In the book, she appears to be more aware of what’s actually going, which is the more realistic of likelihoods, whereas in the film she come across as quite misled by her husband.
+- Whilst Mother is more likeable in the film, there is a fundamental reason as to why we don’t see so much of this emotional side to her character in the book.
+In the book, she appears to be more aware of what’s actually going, which is the more realistic of likelihoods, whereas in the film she comes across as quite misled by her husband.
 There is a great scene in the film, however, when a Lieutenant comments that “They smell even worse when they burn”, which is when it first hits her that there’s more to be told.
 As I said, though, it was more likely that she knew exactly what was going on, which is why we probably shouldn’t warm to her so much.